peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 1. The Requestor and the Issuer MUST publish their Entity Configuration as defined in the [Section 6](https://openid.net/specs/openid-connect-federation-1_0.html#name-obtaining-federation-entity) of [OIDC-FED].
 2. The Requestor and the Issuer MUST be able to establish the trust to each other obtaining the Trust Chain of each other, as defined in the [Section 3.2](https://openid.net/specs/openid-connect-federation-1_0.html#name-trust-chain) of [OIDC-FED].
-3. The Trust Anchor and its Intermediates SHOULD implement an ACME server with at least the `newNonce` and the `newOrder` endpoints, as extended accordingly by this document.
+3. The Trust Anchor and its Intermediates SHOULD implement an ACME server with at least the `newNonce` and the `newOrder` resources, as extended accordingly by this document.
 4. The Issuer MUST publish in its Entity Configuration, within the metadata parameter as defined in the [Section 4](https://openid.net/specs/openid-connect-federation-1_0.html#name-metadata-type-identifiers) of [OIDC-FED], the metadata type `acme_provider` according to the [Metadata](#metadata) of this specification.
 5. The Issuer MAY be a Leaf, in these cases a specific Trust Mark SHOULD be issued by the Trust Anchor, or on behalf of it by an allowed Trust Mark issuer as configured in the federation, and. the Trust Mark MUST then be published within the Leaf Entity Configuration.